chunweiz/CCUX/README.md

 # Call Center User Experience (CCUX)

-> This documentation is written in [Markdown](https://bitbucket.org/tutorials/markdowndemo/src) format and change logs follow this [set of guidelines](https://github.com/olivierlacan/keep-a-changelog).
+> This document is written in [Markdown](https://bitbucket.org/tutorials/markdowndemo/src) format and changes are logged based on this [set of guidelines](https://github.com/olivierlacan/keep-a-changelog).

 ***
 ## General